toivo/mod_userdirectory/README.md

-# mod_userdirectory
+# mod_userdirectory for Joomla 3
-This front end module lists all the users, showing name, email and phone number (custom field).
+This front end module for Joomla 3 lists all the users, showing name, email and phone number (custom field).